Affiliate links on Android Authority may earn us a commission. Learn more.

 Is it worth getting Nest Aware with the Google Nest Cam?

-While this is better than some cameras that don’t offer any free recording whatsoever, for a 24/7 outdoor security camera, this is essentially a useless offer.
+While this is better than some cameras that don’t offer any free recording, for a 24/7 outdoor security camera, this is essentially a useless offer.
 Take this example: an intruder enters your yard at 3AM.
 You receive a phone notification, but you’re asleep.
 When you wake up at 7AM, your notification is still there, but since it’s been more than three hours, the actual footage is gone.
-In that situation, you would have no way to retrieve the footage for your records.
+In that situation, you would have no way to retrieve footage for your records.

 You get a few hours of cloud storage for free, but it's likely most buyers will need Nest Aware.